nodejs/node/doc/guides/tips-tricks-and-troubleshooting.md

 ### Windows

 1. If you regularly build on windows, you should check out [`ninja`](./building-node-with-ninja.md).
-   You may find it to be much faster then `MSBuild` and less eager to rebuild unchanged sub-targets.
+   You may find it to be much faster than `MSBuild` and less eager to rebuild unchanged sub-targets.
-   P.S. non-windows dev might find it better then `make` aswell.
+   P.S. non-windows devs might find it better then `make` as well.

 <!--
 ## Tricks